🦆🔍 Learn SQL by Exploring the Epstein Files

 LIMIT 20;

-Level 2: Aggregation and GROUP BY
+Level 2: Establish the Timeline (Aggregation and GROUP BY)

 Aggregation is where SQL goes from “search engine” to “analysis tool.”
 Instead of looking at individual rows, you’re computing summaries.
+The analyst question here is: when did things happen, and does the temporal pattern tell us anything?

 Email volume over time